 Psychological services can help with stress, improving coping, improving work-life balance, burnout, depression, anxiety (including general anxiety or worry, health anxiety, social anxiety, agoraphobia & panic attacks), OCD, trauma, including complex trauma & dissociation, Post-traumatic Stress Disorder- including Veterans & first-responders, sleep disruption, workplace injury, chronic pain, grief, self-criticism & perfectionism, low self-esteem & low self-worth or low self-confidence, assertiveness, addiction & alcohol use, anger, relationship conflict, decision conflict & personal growth.

 Fees for psychological services are not covered by OHIP, but are often covered by extended benefit plans when you have coverage for a psychologist.
 Most benefit companies have been recognizing supervised services.
 We recommend checking with your specific company or submitting your first invoice promptly to ensure.

 Fees can be spaced out according to need.

 The fee for psychological services suggested by the Ontario Psychological Association is $225 per hour.
-Our standard fee is set at $180 and we also offer lower fee options in some situations.
+Our standard fee is also set at $225 and we also offer lower fee options in some situations.
 Sessions with a

 Please contact us to discuss how we can assist you if fees are a barrier.